mifanbang/Sekvyu/README.md

 - Support of encrypted archives.
 - Images inside an archive are extracted only to the memory and therefore, with a good chance, leave no trace on your disk\*.

 \*: The operating system may move data from RAM to disk to free up some of the RAM space (see [Paging](https://en.wikipedia.org/wiki/Paging)).
-This happens more frequently as your free RAM space drops.
-It is a system behaviour that user mode applications have very limited control of, and thus this software cannot guarantee that your decompressed data will never be written onto the disk.
+Sekvyu calls Windows API `VirtualLock()` to request keeping crucial memory from being swapped out, but it's up to Windows to decide, based on many runtime factors, whether to comply.
+Thus this software cannot guarantee that your decompressed data will never be written onto the disk.

 ## Build Instructions